THE National Series

 Increase your ELO rating — This will determine your seed at in any nationally sanctioned play.

-Qualify for the Nationals Pro Division
+Qualify for the Open, Women’s, and/or Mixed Pro Division at Nationals

-Qualify to represent Team USA at the Pan-American Championship and USA v Canada International Event.
+Qualify to represent Team USA at the Pan-American Championship and USA v Canada International Event

 3. Change